AnastaciaVolkova/UdacityProject6/README.md

 - Work without _add_markers_node_ node.
 See description of this mode in [pick_objects.sh](#pick_objects.sh) section.
 - Work with _add_markers_node_.
 The service requests are sent to the _add_markers_node_ to show or delete markers at pickup or drop off goals.

+#### add markers_node
+I create this node to add markers.
+Node _add_markers_node_ has two modes:

+- Work without communication with _pickup_objects_node_ node.
+See description of this mode in [add_marker.sh](#add_marker.sh) section.
+- Work with communication with _pickup_objects_node_ node.
+In this case _add_marker_node_ node handles requests to add/delete markers at definite places.
+These requests are sent by _pickup_objects_node node.

+According to the task the following protocol is implemented:

+1. Initially show the marker at the pickup zone.
+2. Hide the marker once my robot reach the pickup zone.
+3. Wait 5 seconds to simulate a pickup.
+4. Show the marker at the drop off zone once my robot reaches it.